10 teacher tips for the first week of school to help teachers to have fun while saving time. Tons of back to school ideas and organization tips.

 Head Into School Ahead of Time

 Maybe this is a no-brainer, but it must be said!
-Setting up a classroom and getting things ready for a new school year takes time.
+Setting up a classroom and preparing for a new school year takes time.
 There is a ton to prep and set up.
 Leaving it until the day before or even during the first week can add unnecessary stress to your week.

 Now I am not telling you to spend the entire last week of your *precious* summer vacation in the classroom!
-Just make sure that you get some things done so that you can enjoy the time with your new class once the first week hits.
+Ensure you get some things done to enjoy the time with your new class once the first week hits.

 Create An Organized Classroom for the First Week of School